Current research projects /Completed research projects /

 Neurorehabilitation techniques take advantage of the ability of the brain and spinal cord to reorganise themselves by forming new neural connections, a process called ‘neuroplasticity’.
 Essentially, the nervous system tries to find new pathways when a typical route for messages is interrupted.

 In the case of more severe injuries, there may simply be no alternative pathways.
 The old paths need to be re-established.
-And this is the focus of Franziska’s PhD project – her research aims to promote the regrowth of severed nerve fibres (axons) in the spinal cord.
+And this was the focus of Franziska’s PhD project – her research focused on promoting the regrowth of severed nerve fibres (axons) in the spinal cord.

-Her PhD research will build on work previously conducted in this lab, which has found a way to switch on genes that stimulate (limited) regenerated growth of some severed axons.
+Working with supervisor Professor Simone Di Giovanni, Franziska built on work that had found a way to switch on genes that stimulate limited regeneration of some severed axons.

 Impact

-Equally important, through this PhD studentship, we are nurturing the development of a promising young researcher who we hope will go on to develop a long and illustrious career in this under-researched and under-resourced field.
+Equally important, through this PhD studentship, we have helped nurture the development of a promising young researcher who we hope will go on to develop a long and illustrious career in this under-researched and under-resourced field.
+Franziska was awarded her PhD in February 2023 and is now continuing as a post-doctoral researcher at Imperial, aiming to identify translational opportunities stemming from her PhD research as well as broadening her scope to explore interdisciplinary approaches to axonal regeneration.

 Related projects